Concussion: prevention, detection and management

 Introduction

-- Definition of concussion
+• Definition of concussion

-- Concussion and the spectrum of traumatic brain injuries
+• Concussion and the spectrum of traumatic brain injuries

-- The pathophysiology of concussion
+• The pathophysiology of concussion

-- What are the potential residual effects and sequels of concussion
+• What are the potential residual effects and sequels of concussion

-- The objectives of a concussion management protocol
+• The objectives of a concussion management protocol

-- An introduction to the development and implementation of a concussion management protocol
+• An introduction to the development and implementation of a concussion management protocol

 Step 1: Prevention

-- Risk factors for concussion
+• Risk factors for concussion

-- Sports, recreational, and other activities at risk for concussion
+• Sports, recreational, and other activities at risk for concussion

-- Safer sport environments
+• Safer sport environments

-- Interventions that help to prevent concussions
+• Interventions that help to prevent concussions

-- Protection equipment: myths and realities
+• Protection equipment: myths and realities

-- A synergy between stakeholders
+• A synergy between stakeholders

 Step 2: Detection

-- Signs, symptoms, and “Red Flags”
+• Signs, symptoms, and “Red Flags”

-- Detection technology: myths and realities
+• Detection technology: myths and realities

-- Initial management: Recognize, remove, re-evaluate, refer
+• Initial management: Recognize, remove, re-evaluate, refer

 Step 3: Management

-- Typical evolution of a concussion
+• Typical evolution of a concussion

-- Initial rest and gradual return to cognitive and physical activity
+• Initial rest and gradual return to cognitive and physical activity

-- When should you refer on
+• When should you refer on

 Step 4: Access to care

-- Return-to-play recommendations
+• Return-to-play recommendations

-- Rehabilitation
+• Rehabilitation

-- Reconsider elements that suggest a less favorable evolution
+• Reconsider elements that suggest a less favorable evolution

-- Conditions that should be recognized in the presence of persistent symptoms
+• Conditions that should be recognized in the presence of persistent symptoms

-- The importance of an individualized and multidisciplinary treatment plan
+• The importance of an individualized and multidisciplinary treatment plan

 Step 5: Adaptation, implementation and revision of protocols

-- Achieving the optimal result with consideration of available resources
+• Achieving the optimal result with consideration of available resources

-- Staying up-to-date and revising a protocol
+• Staying up-to-date and revising a protocol

-- Learning from your experience to improve your protocol
+• Learning from your experience to improve your protocol

-- Planning your strategy to get every potential stakeholder involved
+• Planning your strategy to get every potential stakeholder involved

 Team

-Kathryn Schneider, PT, PhD
+Kathryn Schneider, PT, PhD, DipManipPT

 Pierre Frémont, MD, phD, FCFP (SEM)

-Pierre Frémont is a professor in the Department of Rehabilitation from the Faculty of Medicine at Laval University since 1994.
-He is a past-president of the Canadian Academy of Sport and Exercise Medicine and represents the organization at the Canadian Concussion Collaborative since 2012.
-Since 2014, he is involved as a medical expert on concussion on several Canadian national and provincial (Quebec) initiatives to develop and implement concussion-related recommendations and policies in education, sport and leisure environments.
-As a clinician and researcher, he has developed a broad expertise on implementation issues related to the prevention, detection and management of concussions.
-He was involved in the implementation of concussion management strategies in environments ranging from youth development sports to international competition level.
-In 2016, he developed the first MOOC on concussion in French language at Laval University.
+Since 2014, he has been involved as a medical expert on concussion on several Canadian national and provincial (Quebec) initiatives to develop and implement concussion-related recommendations and policies in education, sport and leisure environments.
+As a clinician and researcher, he has developed a broad expertise on the challenges related to the implementation of protocols for the prevention, detection and management of concussions.
+He has been involved in implementing concussion management strategies in environments ranging from youth development sports to international sport competition.

 For more information